Hollywood Toasts Shirley MacLaine at AFI's 40th Annual Life Achievement Award

 But the evidence on hand from MacLaine’s current incarnation, which began in Richard, Virginia in 1934, was varied enough to suggest that she’s lived more than one life since she first hit Hollywood in 1955 as the star of Alfred Hitchcock’s The Trouble with Harry.

 There were, for example, the actresses – Meryl Streep, Sally Fields, Julia Roberts and Jennifer Aniston – who joined her at the head table to applaud her for bringing a whole range of feisty female characters to the screen.
-From the world of politics, came Sen. George McGovern, whom MacLaine fiercely supported in his bid for the presidency in 1972, and Rep. Dennis Kucinich, at whose wedding to his wife Elizabeth MacLaine presided.
+From the world of politics, came Sen. George McGovern, whom MacLaine fiercely supported in his bid for the presidency in 1972, and Rep. Dennis Kucinich, at whose wedding MacLaine presided.
 To prove that MacLaine hasn’t lost any of her spunk, Downton Abbey’s Elizabeth McGovern introduced a preview from the upcoming season in which MacLaine, playing the mother of McGovern’s Countess first encounters the skeptically apprising eye of Maggie Smith as the Dowager Countess.
 And then, to testify to her bawdy youth when she hung out with the Rat Pack in Las Vegas, there was Don Rickles, who nearly stole the show when he stood to unleash a trademark barrage of insults.

 “We are basically attempting to preserve our imaginations against time,” MacLaine said in an effort to sum up her protean life when she finally was invited to the podium to accept the award, that Streep, who played MacLaine’s daughter in Postcards from the Edge, called “long overdue.”